mattdstanford/data-analytics-portfolio/NCAA_Podium_Teams/README.md

 - Pre-COVID (2015–2019) Median age = 21.4
 - Post-COVID (2021–2025) Median age = 22.3

-A Mann-Whitney test showed a meaningful shift in age distribution from pre-post (p<.001, effect size "r" = 0.23), with athletes in the post-COVID era ~1 year older on average, based on top 12 team rosters.
-Linear regression was performed to assess inter-year shifts in the post-COVID era, which returned a standardized beta coefficient of .013 for 'Year', indicating no meaningful shift upwards or downwards in age across 2021-2025.
-This suggests a structural shift of some kind, where athletes have tended to be older on post-COVID rosters compared to pre-COVID.
-It is certainly plausible that this shift is explained mostly by delayed eligiblity due to COVID disruptions, although a lack of downward shift in age across post COVID years (back to pre-COVID norms) indicates additional factors may be involved.
+A Mann–Whitney U test confirmed a significant shift in age distributions:
+- p < 0.001
+- Effect size (r) = 0.23

+This indicates that athletes on top-12 team rosters were approximately one year older on average in the post-COVID era.
+To evaluate whether this represented a temporary disruption or a persistent shift, linear regression was performed across post-COVID years (2021–2025).
+The standardized regression coefficient for year was small (β = 0.013), indicating no meaningful trend toward younger or older rosters during this period.
+These results suggest a structural shift in roster age composition following COVID-era eligibility disruptions, rather than a temporary deviation returning to prior norms.
+While eligibility extensions likely contributed substantially, the persistence of elevated age distributions suggests additional structural or institutional factors may also play a role.

 ## Limitations
 - Dataset limited to top 12 teams per year